Interdisciplinary Studies with Preparation for Higher Education BA

 Please mention on your application form the area you want to progress to.

 Your application will be reviewed by the admissions team.
-If you’re successful, you’ll be invited to an interview which will involve a written task.
+If you’re successful, you’ll be invited to an interview.
 If you’re entering through the Alternative Entry Scheme, you’ll be sent details after your interview.

 If you’re made an offer, you’ll be asked to engage fully with KickStart.
 This is a pre-entry programme designed to ease your move into studying at the University of Leeds.
 Information regarding full engagement with Kickstart will be outlined in your offer letter.
 Please do get in touch if you require any further information.